 These continue to be an issue for me as I break stride and then have trouble getting back without my HR soaring.
 I HATE stopping to drink, so I kinda sip or just run by because I don’t want to be bothered.
 Which means dodging other runners or getting dehydrated which causes bonking.

-I’ve now found if I carry a small bottle for the first half with some pre-workout I can sip it and then toss mid-way.
+I’ve now found if I carry a small bottle for the first half with a pre-workout supplement I can sip it and then toss mid-way.
 That ensures I’m getting something that I know works for me.

 Start Closer to the Front